Zimmerea/Zimmerea/README.md

 -  Hi, I’m @Zimmerea
-- 🌱 I’m currently learning Java, and Previously have worked with C, Racket, and Python!
+- 🌱 I’m have worked with C, Racket, Java and Python!
 - 📫 You can email me elizabeth@zimtek.com